See images of past PSTI participants and events.

-The NASA/Oakwood University Pre-Service Teacher Institute, or PSTI, is a two-week residential institute for college students who are preparing to teach in an elementary or middle school.
+The NASA Marshall Space Flight Center/Oakwood University Pre-Service Teacher Institute, or PSTI, is a one-week residential institute for college students who are preparing to teach in an elementary or middle school.

 -To model and practice the use of problem-based learning.